ipfs/service-worker-gateway/docs/DEVELOPMENT.md

 ### Pre-reqs

-You have to visit the [hosted site](https://helia-service-worker-gateway.on.fleek.co/) first, and make sure the SW is loaded.
+You have to visit the landing page first, and make sure the SW is loaded.
 Once it is, the below links should work for you.

 Notes:
 - ⚠️ Deployment of this service worker on environments that don't enable subdomain pathing is not recommended.
 Path-only gateways do not provide [Origin isolation](https://docs.ipfs.tech/how-to/address-ipfs-on-web/#subdomain-gateway).
 NEVER use path-only gateways for loading dapps with sensitive information such as keys, passwords, wallets.